Skip to main content

 Buck2 can be run locally or on remote execution, or in a hybrid manner.

-If there is a cache hit, then Buck2 does not need to run the command for the action, and RE returns the output action digest.
-This is known as remote execution.
+If there is a cache hit, Buck2 does not need to run the command for the action.
+Instead, the RE returns the output action digest.
+This digest can be used to download the actual output artifacts at a later time.
+This is known as the RE action cache.

 State 4 - Build outputs are generated